syncfusion-content/blazor-docs/blazor/datagrid/lazy-load-grouping.md

 ```
 ## Lazy load grouping with infinite scrolling

 When you enable lazy load grouping with infinite scrolling, the Grid initially renders only the caption rows in a collapsed state during grouping.
 This feature supports parent-level caption rows and fetches additional caption rows when the scrollbar reaches the end of the scroller.
-For child items, it fetches data for the expanded caption rows using the row virtualization concept while performing a light scroll.
+For child items, it fetches data for the expanded caption rows using the row virtualization concept while performing a vertical scroll.
 In addition, for better performance, a loading placeholder indicator (masked row) is shown between the time of fetching the new data and binding it to the grid for rendering child items.

-To enable lazy load grouping with infinite scrolling in the datagrid, you need to define the [EnableInfiniteScrolling](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_EnableInfiniteScrolling) property as true and the [EnableLazyLoading](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html#Syncfusion_Blazor_Grids_GridGroupSettings_EnableLazyLoading) property of the [GridGroupSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html) class as true.
+To enable lazy load grouping with infinite scrolling in the datagrid, you need to define the [EnableInfiniteScrolling](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_EnableInfiniteScrolling) property as **true** and the [EnableLazyLoading](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html#Syncfusion_Blazor_Grids_GridGroupSettings_EnableLazyLoading) property of the [GridGroupSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html) class as **true**.

 N> When `EnableLazyLoading` is enabled with `EnableInfiniteScrolling`, the [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Height) and the [RowHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_RowHeight) property must be defined.

 The following sample code demonstrates the above: